hassansahhin/Kaggle-Survey-2021-analysis/README.md

 * (Q3) Investigating the chartaristics and background of the Egyptain Juniors
 * (Q4)What can we offer to our employers
 ## Contribution
-Pulling request most appreciated to add more insights of even to do a proofreading for the notebook
+Pulling request most appreciated to add more insights of even to do a proofreading for the notebook.